 - Fogging obstructed areas.
 Because of small particle size, fog produced by a thermal fogger can reach in very small places such as floor gaps, cracks in walls and similar places indoors, or into thick bushes, long grass, high treetops and other hard to reach outdoor places.

 ULV foggers in opposite do not use extensive heat in fogging process, so they can be used indoors without fire risks.
 Also, ULV foggers produce almost invisible fog and allow to adjust particle size, so they can be used in more applications than thermal foggers.
 ULV foggers are used:

 - In any indoor place.
 As mentioned above, ULV foggers use cold fogging techniques, so they are safe to use indoors.

 - For odor control and disinfection.
 ULV foggers are often used to disinfectant houses and large warehouses as well as control unpleasant odors in such areas.
 ULV fogger can be left to work automatically and there isn’t need for a person to operate the fogger all the time as with thermal foggers.

 - To get rid of molds.
 ULV foggers are also used with special chemicals to get rid of molds in indoor areas.

 - Indoor and outdoor pest control.
-ULV foggers are the best pest control method for indoor areas, however, they are also used outdoors, for example to control mosquitoes.
+ULV foggers are the best pest control method for indoor areas, however, they are also used outdoors, for example, to control mosquitoes.
 Although ULV foggers cannot produce such small particles as thermal foggers, some ULV foggers can produce particles from 5-20 micron range, which is effective for mosquito control.
-One disadvantage with using ULV foggers outdoors is that they produce almost invisible fog, so it is going to be harder to control the direction of the fog.
+One disadvantage of using ULV foggers outdoors is that they produce almost invisible fog, so it is going to be harder to control the direction of the fog.